 Norfolk status Former Scarce immigrant/vagrant, now breeding in Norfolk.
 First Norfolk records in 2004 when three recorded at two sites in East Norfolk VC27.
 First West Norfolk VC28 record of an adult moth in 2021 (T. Bellars, 04/06/2021)

-The established breeding range of Toadflax Brocade in Britain is confined to parts of the Kent and Sussex coasts, typically favouring areas of shingle where the main food plant Purple Toadflax grows.
-A number of East Anglian records in recent years show a possible expansion of the breeding range in the UK.
+The established breeding range of Toadflax Brocade in Britain was confined to parts of the Kent and Sussex coasts, typically favouring areas of shingle where the main food plant Purple Toadflax grew.
+A number of East Anglian records in recent years shows an expansion of the breeding range in the UK.

 Retained Specimen / Photograph will be Required.

 Recorded in 9 (13%) of 69 10k Squares.
 First Recorded in 2004.
 Last Recorded in 2021.
 Additional Stats